At-Home Testosterone Tests — How to Make and Understand the Results

 Testosterone exists in the body in two main forms:

-• Bound Testosterone: The majority of circulating testosterone in the body (about 60-80%) is bound to proteins like sex hormone binding globulin (SHBG) and albumin.
-This bound testosterone is considered inactive as it cannot leave the blood and enter target tissues.
-However, it serves as a reserve that can quickly convert to free testosterone when needed.
+• Bound Testosterone: This bound testosterone is deemed inactive because it is unable to leave the blood and translocate to the appropriate tissues.
+However, it is a reserve that can quickly convert to free testosterone when needed.

 Reasons to Test Your Testosterone